ashdavies/talks/2023/10/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ---

-# Testing: Dependencies
+# Test Doubles
 ## Mocks

 ^ Mocks are a type of test double that allow you to specify expectations.

-^ Often used to verify interactions with dependencies.
+^ Often used to verify interactions with dependencies

 ---

-# Testing: Dependencies
-## Mockito

-### "Tasty mocking framework for unit tests in Java".

-^ Mockito is a popular mocking framework for Java.

----

-# Testing: Mocks
+# Test Doubles: Mocks

 ```kotlin
 val heater = mock<Heater>()